 Medellin Guru Writers Plus a Photographer!

 This is not intended to be a one-person travel blog like most of the travel blogs in Colombia.
-Eight different writers have published articles on Medellín Guru plus we have used a professional photographer:
+A total of 11 different writers have published articles on the Medellín Guru site including a couple of photographers:

 About Jeff Paschke